exasol/azure-data-factory-functions/doc/user_guide.md

 `dbtable `is the schema.table name you want to insert data into.

-`storageaccountconnectionstring `is the connection string of the azure storage account where the csv files are stored, it can be found under the 'Access Keys' tab of the azure storage account.
+`storageaccountconnectionstring `is the connection string of the Azure storage account where the csv files are stored, it can be found under the 'Access Keys' tab of the Azure Storage Account.

-`storageaccountcontainername `is the name of the container in the azure storage account where the csv files are located
+`storageaccountcontainername `is the name of the container in the Azure storage account where the csv files are located

 `storageaccountcontainerpath `is the path of the csv files in the container that you want to import data from.
 This is an optional parameter.
 If you don't fill it in it it will import data from all the items in the container.
 You could also specify 1 file using this path.